Inference for the proportional odds cumulative logit model with monotonicity constraints for ordinal predictors and ordinal response: Simulations: Finite sample performance

 Results are only shown for CCR and UCCR; results for the ACR are largely identical to those for the CCR, because parameters in UCCR$\setminus$CCR are not normally in the $H_0$.

 For interpreting the results in Tables \ref{tab:rejectionProbSmall} and \ref{tab:rejectionProbLarge} keep in mind that out of the eight tests (``First'', ``Second'', ``Third'' in two directions, for both OP1 and OP2), OP1 fulfills all null hypotheses, and for OP2 two null hypotheses are violated, namely ``First (all zero)'' and ``Third (isotonic)''.
 The power for all tests of these two null hypotheses is 100\% for OP2.
-Most of the rejection probabilities for the true null hypotheses are smaller than 5\% or at least not significantly larger.
-For any monotonicity degree, rejection probabilities for ``Second'' and ``Third (antitonic)'' of OP2 and ``Second'' of OP1 are zero or close to it; for ``OP1: First'' and ``OP1: Third'' they are somewhat more conservative, less strongly so based on the CCR.
+Most of the rejection probabilities for the true null hypotheses are smaller than 5\%; none is significantly larger.
+For any monotonicity degree, rejection probabilities for ``Second'' and ``Third (antitonic)'' of OP2 and ``Second'' of OP1 are zero or close to it; for ``OP1: First'' and ``OP1: Third'' they are still conservative but not as extreme, less strongly so based on the CCR.
 Only the rejection probabilities based on the UCCR for ``OP1: First'' seem to stabilise around the nominal 5\%.

-This means that these tests can generally be trusted to not reject too easily.
+These tests do not seem to reject too easily.
 Loss of power due to conservativity may be a worry, although this is not confirmed for the the null hypotheses that are violated.
 Regarding OP2, as its monotonicity is in some distance from the border of the parameter space, conservativity is to be expected (particularly for a high degree of monotonicity), and can probably not be avoided.
-Regarding OP1, exact distribution theory at the border of the parameter space may make the CCR smaller and reject more often in turn.
+Regarding OP1, exact distribution theory at the border of the parameter space may make the CCR smaller, and the $H_0$ may be rejected more often in turn.